 This case arises from the largest healthcare fraud in U.S. history.
 The complaint – brought by a proposed class of health plans – alleges that GlaxoSmithKline LLC (GSK) fraudulently promoted its diabetes medication, Avandia, as reducing inherent cardiovascular risks faced by those living with Type 2 diabetes.
 In reality, the drug does the opposite.

 The complaint alleges the following: cardiovascular disease is leading cause of death for the 27 million Americans living with Type 2 diabetes.
-Launched in 1999, GSK’s Avandia was considerable more expensive than metformin or sulfonylureas.
+Launched in 1999, GSK’s Avandia was considerably more expensive than metformin or sulfonylureas.
 Yet, it became the standard of care, bringing in billions annually, because GSK promised it would reduce inherent cardiovascular risks faced by those living with Type 2 diabetes.

 Avandia does not reduce cardiovascular risk; it increases it.
 What’s worse, GSK knew this before it sold a single tablet of Avandia on the U.S. market.
 The company’s own clinical trials revealed Avandia elevated cholesterol ratios – a known risk factor for heart disease – and cardiac risk in Type 2 diabetics.
 Yet, through a scientifically dishonest marketing campaign in combination with a selective publication strategy, GSK and its associates managed to conceal this lie for nearly a decade.